jjwall/jjwall.github.io/blog/2023/skate-spill.md

     />
 </p>

-Instead, I had to spend the next 8 days in a hospital where I received two back to back surgeries.
+Instead, I had to spend the next eight days in a hospital where I received two back to back surgeries.
 I am on the road to recovery now and have been able to reflect on my injury.
 It is my belief that everything happens for a reason, and I am not upset with my circumstances.
-I want to thank everyone who has helped me recover along the way including my roommate Justin for taking care of me at home, Zach for getting me to the clinic and hospital, Lou for carrying me to the makeshift Tesla ambulance, Andre for providing some much needed supplies, my parents for flying from Texas to San Diego to be with me during my final surgery and everyone who was able to visit me at the hospital!
+I want to thank everyone who has helped me recover along the way including my roommate Justin for taking care of me at home, Zach for getting me to the clinic and hospital, Lou for carrying me to the makeshift Tesla ambulance, Andre for providing some much needed supplies, the amazing staff at UC San Diego Hillcrest, my parents for flying from Texas to San Diego to be with me during my final surgery and everyone who was able to visit me at the hospital!

 <p align="center">
     <img